Food-Ninja/WebKat-MealRobot/docs/WikiHowAnalysis.md

 The goal is to better the understanding of manipulation verbs and their parameterization for different objects, goals and environments.
 The tool uses basic NLP techniques like Part-of-Speech Tagging and Coreference Resolution from the Stanford CoreNLP Toolkit[^2] to extract verb frames.

+The tool can be found in [this repository](https://github.com/Food-Ninja/WikiHow-Instruction-Extraction).

 ## Action Verb Frames